movementlabsxyz/movement-docs/docs/devs/tutorials/Deploy/EVM Contracts/foundryandfractal.md

 ## Fund your wallet with MOVE tokens

 Fund an EVM wallet address with some MOVE tokens using our [faucet](/general/UsingMovement/faucet).
-Another method to get get MOVE is to bridge from M1 to your EVM wallet using our [bridge](https://evm-bridge.devnet.m1.movementlabs.xyz/#/Faucet).
+Another method to get MOVE is to bridge from M1 to your EVM wallet using our [bridge](https://evm-bridge.devnet.m1.movementlabs.xyz/#/Faucet).
 To connect to our testnet and check if you have received the MOVE tokens, you can take the following steps:

 1. Add the move-evm network to your EVM-compatible wallet.